 Businesses often struggle to balance the cost of hosting services with their actual requirements.
 Among the more popular solutions is physical hosting of servers.

 Most entities making use of such a service require little more than the basics: compliance, security, ease of access, uptime and support.
 A trend in business owners to escalate these requirements often escalates the expense of the solutions beyond what is feasible.
-It therefore takes longer to make the final decision on what services are used.
+It therefore takes longer when finalising a decision on what services to use.
 This ultimately delays commencement and puts a business at elevated risk with regards to the data or services requiring hosting.
 Physical hosting thus needs both knowledge and planning.

-The various physical hosting options are explained briefly below to guide ICT decision makers and business in general.
+We briefly explain the various physical hosting options below to guide ICT decision makers and business in general.

 Shared Physical Hosting

 In a shared hosting environment, your and other server owners shared one or more cabinets.
 This includes sharing the physical power and network infrastructure within the cabinet.

 Shared hosting services are affordable because you share the implementation cost of all the components within a cabinet with the other owners.
 There are, however, a number of downsides, such as physical security concerns and different cabinets locations for additional servers.
 Power spikes caused by other servers might trip the power breakers for the cabinet, although measures are usually in place to prevent this.

 Cabinet Physical Hosting